danielalves/NitroConnection/README.md

 - Its callbacks come in two flavors: via delegate and via blocks.
 - A single **NitroConnection** can be used to make any number of requests.
 - Simple retry!
 Just call... `retry`!
-- Offers a way to set a connection as managed or unmanaged, giving you more control on what is happening behind the scenes.
+- Offers a way to set a request as managed or unmanaged, giving you more control on what is happening behind the scenes.
 More about that below.

 Managed Connections
 -------------------